Tactics of fiery White House trade adviser draw new scrutiny as some of his pandemic moves unravel

 “Are you loyal to China or to the American taxpayer?” he bellowed, according to a person familiar with the exchange.
 Several other officials recounted similar episodes.

 ”Peter Navarro’s highest priority during the last six months has been defeating the China virus and working to save lives, while creating thousands of jobs in the process.
 As Policy Coordinator, he’s helped oversee the use of the Defense Production Act more than 80 times and pushed the interagency to work quicker and smarter.
-These attacks are without merit,” Sarah Matthews, a deputy White House press secretary, said in response to detailed questions about the events described in this story.
+These attacks are without merit,” Sarah Matthews, a deputy White House press secretary, said in response to detailed questions about the events described in this article.

 For the past few years, Navarro was on the sidelines as Robert E. Lighthizer, the president’s chief trade negotiator, hammered out commercial deals with several countries.
 As talks with China proceeded last year, Navarro, who opposed the eventual accord with Beijing, was not even allowed to see the negotiating text.